South Cheshire

 Telephone(01270) 840950

-Real AleReal FireQuiet PubGardenDisabled AccessGamesParkingSmokingDog FriendlyNewspapersSports TVWiFiServes LocAleLive Music
+Real AleReal FireQuiet PubGardenGamesParkingSmokingDog FriendlyNewspapersSports TVWiFiServes LocAleLive Music

 Opening times: Mon–Thu 15:00-23:00; Fri and Sat 12:00-24:00; Sun 12:00-23:00

-"Pub for lease" sign, January 2024.
+The Railway has three distinct areas inside with outside seating at the front and in a beer garden to the rear.
+The pub has a mix of wood and tiled flooring, unpretentious furniture and railway memorabilia decorates the walls inside and out.
+There are 8 handpumps but normally only 4 or 5 are in use serving a changing selection of national and local beers.
 Victorian in origin, the name was changed to the Yeoman in the 1960's.
 Bought from a pubco in early 2014 by Reclamation Inns Limited, a small company based in Stafford.
-They owned two other pubs, the Black Boy Inn, in Bridgnorth and the Great Western in Bewdley.
-(All three pubs sold to Red Oak Taverns in January 2021).
-The pub has undergone a total internal refit into three distinct drinking/seated areas.
-New seating out front, on decking, as well as improvements to the exterior fabric of the building, and the beer garden.
-8 handpumps serve a wide range of beers from Greene King and elsewhere, usually including one or more from Titanic.
-Overall result is very pleasing with a mix of wood and tiled flooring, unpretentious furniture and railway memorabilia on the walls inside and out.
-Pride of place is an original 1900 mural, signed by “F. R. Ford”, now protected by a glass frame, depicting a stylised Midlands Railway 4-2-2 steam locomotive, possibly a 115 class, nicknamed "Spinners" (because of the large single driving wheel).
-They were designed by Samuel Waite Johnson and a total of 15 of the class were built between 1896 and 1899.
+They owned two other pubs, the Black Boy Inn, in Bridgnorth and the Great Western in Bewdley (all three pubs sold to Red Oak Taverns in January 2021).
+Pride of place amongst the memorabilia in the Railway is an original 1900 mural, signed by “F. R. Ford” depicting a stylized Midlands Railway 4-2-2 steam locomotive, possibly a 115 class.
+Nicknamed "Spinners" because of the large single driving wheel, they were designed by Samuel Waite Johnson and a total of 15 of the class were built between 1896 and 1899.
 The pub sign is also worthy of note, being a painting of LMS Royal Scot class, 4-6-0 locomotive 6137, “Vesta”, built in 1927 and scrapped at Crewe in May 1963.